doyunglee/workshop-2020-festival-of-learning-mit-media-lab-rhythm-chuck/README.md

 ## About

-This is a workshop written and taught by [Aarón Montoya-Moraga](https://montoyamoraga.io/) and [Manaswi Mishra](https://manaswimishra.com/), research assistants at [MIT Media Lab](https://www.media.mit.edu/)'s [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/) research group.
+This workshop was written and taught by [Aarón Montoya-Moraga](https://montoyamoraga.io/) and [Manaswi Mishra](https://manaswimishra.com/), research assistants at [MIT Media Lab](https://www.media.mit.edu/)'s [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/) research group.

+This workshop happened at the MIT Media Lab Festival of Learning 2020, Friday January 31 2020.

 ## Software installation

 Today we are using [ChucK](https://chuck.cs.princeton.edu/), a free libre open-source software for computer music.

-Please download the ChucK installer or executable from the ChucK website, after which you will have an app called "miniAudicle" on your computer.
+Please download the ChucK installer (or executable from the ChucK website [chuck.cs.princeton.edu/](https://chuck.cs.princeton.edu/)

+After installation, you will have an app called "miniAudicle" on your computer.

 ## ChucK basics